 How to Replace Cabin Air Filter 2013 Honda Accord

 - Open the glove box.

-- At the right side there is a lever push it down and the glove box will open up completely.
+- On the right side, there is a lever; push it down, and the glove box will open up fully.

 - The air filter is located at the back.
 Take the plastic holder out by squeezing the clips on the side of it.

 - Check the new Filter for the airflow direction.
 It will need to point down.

 - Slide in the new Filter.
 The arrows should be pointing down.